TIBCOSoftware/snappydata/docs/reference/sql_reference/keywords_identifiers.md

 # Keywords and Identifiers

-SQL statements are provided as strings to RowStore that must follow several rules.
+SQL statements are provided as strings to SnappyData that must follow several rules.

 -   Permitted character set is unicode
 -   Single quotation marks delimit character strings